top of page

 I work on binary systems made of Neutron Stars (NS) and NS/ White Dwarfs

-I study how compact objects form, evolve, and merge, and which transient events they produce.
-Also, I am interested in the magnetic helicity which plays a major role in suppressing the kinematic large scale dynamo and driving the large scale dynamo through the magnetic helicity flux.
+I study how compact objects form, evolve and merge and which transient events they produce.
+Also, I am interested in magnetic helicity, which plays a significant role in suppressing the kinematic large-scale dynamo driving the large-scale dynamo through the magnetic helicity flux.

 I study turbulent nuclear burning, which can largely enhance nuclear burning rates and may serve as an additional mechanism for stellar explosions.
 Moreover, it may power thermonuclear and pair-instability supernovae, liberate the neutrinos in core-collapse supernovae, and synthesize r-process heavy nuclei in kilonovae and collapsars.

-Background Fluctuation: Log-log plot of the dimensionless fractional turbulent enhancement in the nuclear burning rate, as a function of the RMS temperature fluctuation on length scale r, normalized to the mean temperature, in the distributed burning regime.
-The curves shown are for neutrino cooling via the URCA process (solid line), C12 -C12 burning (dashed), and triple-alpha reaction (dot dashed).
+D. Background Fluctuation: Upeer: Log-log plot of the dimensionless fractional turbulent enhancement in the nuclear burning rate as a function of the RMS temperature fluctuation on length scale r, normalized to the mean temperature, in the distributed burning regime.
+The curves shown are for neutrino cooling via the "URCA" process (solid line), C12 -C12 burning (dashed), and triple-alpha reaction (dot-dashed).
 The inset figure shows the same three curves on the same set of axes, compensated by the factor (1/[n*(n - 1)]).
 For weak enhancement, the compensated enhancement collapses onto a single curve, demonstrating its universal nature.
+Bottom: the two slices depicting the temperature (left) and nuclear burning rate (right) within three-dimensional simulations of turbulent nuclear burning.
+The zoomed-in regions highlight the region of the most rapid nuclear burning.
+The relatively modest turbulent fluctuations lead to large enhancements in nuclear burning, accurately captured in this new theoretical work.
+(Figure from Fisher+2019, with permission from IOP).

 turbulent_enhancement.png